A Walk Through the Thomson Ship Collection

 | Forgot your password? | Activate Web Access

-I am a writer and avid sailor based in Toronto, Ontario, Canada.
-On most weekends, you can find me working on my yellow sailboat No Frills and sailing in Lake Ontario, the 13th largest lake in the world.
-In a past life, I worked as a hardware engineer and product tester, and continue to hold a Certified Engineering Technologist designation.
-I am a proud crew member of the Canadian Coast Guard Auxiliary and boat equipment assistant manager for Toronto Search and Rescue (Marine), helping to safeguard Toronto's waterspace.
-Our mission: Saving Lives On The Water.
+I'm a writer and avid sailor based in Toronto, Ontario, Canada.
+On most weekends, you can find me working on my yellow sailboat No Frills or sailing Lake Ontario, the 13th largest lake in the world.
+I currently serve as Rear Commodore of Safety, Security, and Environment for the Canadian Forces Sailing Association Toronto.
+I'm also a proud crew member of the Canadian Coast Guard Auxiliary and the Boat Equipment 2IC for Toronto Search and Rescue (Marine).
+In a past life, I worked as a hardware engineer and product tester for electromechanical systems, and continue to hold the C.E.T.
+(Certified Engineering Technologist) designation.